 I was introduced while I was in college at UMass Lowell and started watching my alma mater’s Division I college team.
-I was pursuing a degree in English at the time and if you had cut me open, I would have bled ink.
-I was convinced I was going to be a journalist for the rest of my life.
+I was pursuing a degree in English at the time, hoping to become a journalist.
+If you had cut me open, I would have bled ink.
+I was convinced I was going to pursue news writing for the rest of my life.

 I was hired for my first full-time job as a newspaper reporter at the Milford Daily News in March of my senior year of college.
 I was in six classes, editor of my college newspaper and still working 40 hours a week.
 It was a lot, but I made it work because I loved the hustle and bustle of the newsroom.
 I went on to work for a company called Patch, which was revolutionizing local news by taking it online and driving profits through advertising.
 While I worked there for two years, I edited one of the most successful sites in the Merrimack Valley.

-Over the years, my passion for hockey grew larger and larger.
+Over the years working for the news, my passion for hockey grew larger and larger.
 I started playing hockey soon after I graduated college and found an amazing community.
 I decided that I wanted to take my career to my true love: the game.
 I wanted to find a way to blend my talents in communications to work in the hockey world.
 I enrolled in graduate school at Southern New Hampshire University and earned my Master’s of Sports Management in October 2013.

 In May 2015 I got an incredible opportunity to be General Manager of the Boston Blades of the Canadian Women’s Hockey League.
 With my passion for women’s hockey, it was pretty much a dream job.
 The work I was doing was incredibly meaningful and also very fun.
 I’ve learned more than I ever thought I would, and I’m incredibly grateful for it all.